 Responsible for caring and educating children between the ages of 3 and 5, the nursery school teacher, also sometimes called a preschool teacher, plans and carries out activities that help young children learn and progress.
 He or she teaches primarily through play, games, storytelling and experiments.
-The nursery school teacher must use the resources at his or her disposal imaginatively, so that activities aren’t particularly costly, but foster creativity amongst children while encouraging the development of good social and communication skills.
+The nursery school teacher must use the resources at his or her disposal imaginatively so that activities aren’t particularly costly, but foster creativity amongst children while encouraging the development of good social and communication skills.

 In addition to creating a safe environment in which children can learn to function both as an individual and as part of a group, the nursery school teacher must also establish a relationship of trust with parents and guardians, so that they feel their young ones are in capable hands.
 Getting to know parents and guardians, including their occupations, can be useful, as knowing that a child’s caretaker works in a bank or teaches at dental assistant schools helps you understand the child better.

-To be successful in this line of work, you must be patient, have good communications skills and be genuinely compassionate, loving and caring towards children.
+To be successful in this line of work, you must be patient, have good communication skills and be genuinely compassionate, loving and caring towards children.
 Being well-organized can also be a valuable asset.
-With the right training, such as a program from an early childhood college, you can find employment in daycare centres, pre-schools, kindergartens, nursery schools or non-profit organizations, among others.
+With the right training, such as a program from an early childhood college, you can find employment in daycare centers, pre-schools, kindergartens, nursery schools or non-profit organizations, among others.
 Your early childhood assistant training will introduce you to concepts such as the role of the childcare worker, concepts of child development, program planning, health and safety, nutrition, CPR/First Aid and much more.

 In the morning